bbirdiman/shapiro-text/phil.md

 + blue

 - red
 - green
 - blue

+- red

+- green

+- blue

-i'm not sure why that last one looks is indented.
+i'm not sure why that last one looks indented.

 and here's an ordered list.